The Guides Manual pt. 6 - Being the Second Guide on a Biking Tour

 The second guide can take two positions in the group, mainly dependent on the level of experience with the tour.
 The obvious one is, of course, the place, at the back of the group.

 You can see it right here on the graphic, with both our guides marked in orange, our guests in green.
 Except this is not the exact correct position.
 One of the most important things for the guide at the front to know is, whether all his guests are actually still in the group.
 Every traffic light, every stop sign, every intersection is a chance for the group to be separated.
 Then there is the possibility of accidents.
-Sure, the second guide is there to care for the accident immediately, but the guide still needs to notice as fast as possible.
+Sure, the second guide is there to immediately care for the accident, but the guide still needs to notice as fast as possible.
 So, every few moments, he should look over his shoulder to check if everybody is still there.
-The quickest method is just looking for the second guide because if he is there, the group is still complete.
+The quickest method is just looking for the second guide because the group is still complete if he is there.
 Only in this riding position, guests riding in front of him will obstruct the second guide.
 So, here is a slightly better position:

-If a guest is given, the position of the last person in the group, our second guide can get directly behind the first one, again riding slightly offset.
-Looking over the shoulder and checking the completeness of the group is now the job of the second guide, communicating any necessary information verbally to the first guide.
-He, in turn, is now only responsible to actually lead the group in the right direction and can, verbally, give instructions to the second guide in case he needs special assistance.
+If a guest is given the last person's position in the group, our second guide can get directly behind the first one, again riding slightly offset.
+Looking over the shoulder and checking the group's completeness is now the job of the second guide, communicating any necessary information verbally to the first guide.
+In turn, he is now only responsible to actually lead the group in the right direction and can, verbally, give instructions to the second guide in case he needs special assistance.
 And these are the cases I would like to talk about now.

 The Lane Change